DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 The idea of an optical QRNG (_OQRNG_) is not a novel one.
 The basis of the theory is that intrinsically random properties of a quantum process.
-Stefanov et. al. proposes using the random choice of a photon between two output signals to generate a random stream of bits, however the theory behind it can be applied to other quantum processes as well [@StefanovOptical].
-This particular theorem has been implemented by Wayne et. al. to create a quantum number generator [@Wayne].
+Stefanov et. al. [@StefanovOptical] proposes using the random choice of a photon between two output signals to generate a random stream of bits, however the theory behind it can be applied to other quantum processes as well.
+This particular theorem has been implemented by Wayne et. al. [@Wayne] to create a quantum number generator.
 While this article proves the efficacy of OQRNG, it utilizes a slightly different method.

 Our work revolves around the measurement of shot noise of vacuum states rather